Deatsilence/Deatsilence/README.md

 :computer: I'm currently a student and i am improving myself

 I'm Mert from türkiye.
 I'm studying Computer Engineering or other name Computer Science at Iskenderun Technical University.
 Now I am a 3nd year student.
-For now I'm learning C++, C#, Flutter(dart)

 #